 Many parents who smoke do so away from their children, under the assumption that doing this keeps their children safe.
-Not so, says a new study recently released by researchers from the University of Cincinnati, which demonstrates that bans on indoor smoking are not truly protecting children from the dangers of exposure to nicotine, thirdhand tobacco smoke, and other carcinogenic chemicals, all of which can lead to chronic respiratory issues such as asthma, wheezing, and coughing.
+Not so, says a study released by researchers from the University of Cincinnati, which demonstrates that bans on indoor smoking are not truly protecting children from the dangers of exposure to nicotine, thirdhand tobacco smoke, and other carcinogenic chemicals, all of which can lead to chronic respiratory issues such as asthma, wheezing, and coughing.

 It was widely believed that preventing exposure to secondhand smoke—being in the same room as a smoker—was enough to protect children and adult non-smokers.
 According to researchers, however, children are still exposed to thirdhand smoke even if their parents have never lit up a cigarette in their child’s presence.

-The term thirdhand smoke refers to residue that remains in the air after smoking.
+The term thirdhand smoke refers to the residue that remains in the air after smoking.
 Even when the air clears or appears “safe”, toxic chemicals linger and affect anyone within that area, especially children.
 Pollutants and other chemicals in the air or absorbed in furniture or clothing leave children vulnerable long after the last cigarette has been smoked.

 More on Thirdhand Smoke Research

 Researchers at the University of Cincinnati observed more than 100 children who had been admitted to the Cincinnati Children’s Pediatric Emergency department due to smoke-related symptoms.
-More than half of the study participants were younger than two years-old.
+More than half of the study participants were younger than two-years-old.

 At least one parent in each of the children’s homes smoked, and their hands were tested for nicotine exposure.